webforj/webforj-documentation/docs/components/checkbox.md

 />

 ### Expanses
-There are five checkbox expanses that are supported in the DWCJ which allow for quick styling without using CSS.
+There are five `CheckBox` expanses that are supported which allow for quick styling without using CSS.
-Expanses are supported by use of a built-in enum class.
+Expanses are supported by use of the `Expanse` enum class.
 Below are the expanses supported for the checkbox component: <br/>

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.checkboxdemos.CheckboxExpanseDemo'